You never really know, do you? The family of musical wonders from the 1960s known as

 them, a life of hell-on-earth.
 This was due, as we quickly discover from

-the new documentary FAMILY BAND: THE COWSILLS STORY,
+FAMILY BAND: THE COWSILLS STORY,

 to their wretched father, Bud Cowsill, a man who should never have had